‘It’s exploiting young boys’: Newcastle students criticise Bonnie Blue’s ‘barely legal’ tour

 Newcastle was the second destination of Bonnie Blue’s national Freshers’ Week stunt

-“It’s really disgusting because of her history of ‘barely legal’ 18-year-olds that she likes to sleep with, especially because there’s going to be lots of 18-year-olds on campus because of Freshers’ Week.”
+The timing of her visit, coinciding with the arrival of first year students on 14th September, was at the forefront of concerns.
+Lucy*, a Newcastle student, told The Newcastle Tab that the stunt didn’t sit right with her: “It’s really disgusting because of her history of ‘barely legal’ 18-year-olds that she likes to sleep with, especially because there’s going to be lots of 18-year-olds on campus because of Freshers’ Week.”

-“It’s quite predatory that she’s coming and obviously preying on 18-year-olds… It’s pretty gross that people are actually feeding into what she’s doing… I do not like it at all, I think it’s wrong.”
+Another student, Mia* condemned both her behaviour and the way others appeared to encourage it: “It’s quite predatory that she’s coming and obviously preying on 18-year-olds… It’s pretty gross that people are actually feeding into what she’s doing… I do not like it at all, I think it’s wrong.”

-“It’s madness… she says she wants ‘barely legals,’ mad.
+Ellie* echoed these concerns about the safety of freshers.
+She told The Newcastle Tab: “It’s madness… she says she wants ‘barely legals,’ mad.
 It’s exploiting young boys.”

-The fact her visit took place at night, during the busiest and most alcohol-drenched social period of the academic year, was also a point of concern.
-Lucy said:
+The context of her visit taking place at night, during the busiest and most alcohol-drenched social period of the academic year, was also a point of concern among the student community.
+Lucy said: “That’s when 18-year-olds are probably more vulnerable so it’s really inappropriate.”

-Footage from the night shows students crowded around Bonnie Blue, taking selfies and having their t-shirts signed as she toured the streets of Newcastle.
+Footage from the night shows students crowded around Bonnie Blue, taking selfies and having their T-shirts signed as she toured the streets of Newcastle.

-“Everyone was getting their shirt signed, security was telling you not to go next to her if you did not want to be in the documentary.
+Ruby*, who was present but chose not to approach her, described the night.
+She explained that students were warned that filming for her documentary would also be taking place: “Everyone was getting their shirt signed, security was telling you not to go next to her if you did not want to be in the documentary.
 We didn’t go close… there was a big crowd around her but we didn’t want to be close.”

-Even though Ruby claimed she didn’t observe Bonnie Blue engaging in sexual activity, the predatory atmosphere was nonetheless strong for many students due to her previous stunts which openly targeted 18-year-olds.
+Even though Ruby claimed she didn’t observe Bonnie Blue engaging in sexual activity, the atmosphere was nonetheless strong for many students due to her previous stunts which openly targeted 18-year-olds.

-“She’s not the best role model for people, I don’t think she should be going up and down campuses around the country… doing a tour and targeting maybe younger people.”
+Students also questioned Bonnie Blue’s public platform.
+Ben* said: “She’s not the best role model for people, I don’t think she should be going up and down campuses around the country… doing a tour and targeting maybe younger people.”

 Ben and Mia also directed criticism at Newcastle University itself, arguing it had a duty to protect students.